PoliticalGraveyard.com

 Grebe, Henry — of Douglas County, Neb.
 Delegate to Nebraska state constitutional convention, 1875.
 Burial location unknown.

-Grebert, Ernest — U.S. Consular Agent in Langenschwalbach, 1904-05.
+Grebert, Ernest — U.S. Consular Agent in Langenschwalbach, as of 1884-1905.
 Burial location unknown.

 Grebiskes, Angelita — of Illinois.
 Democrat.
 Delegate to Democratic National Convention from Illinois, 2000.
 Female.
 Still living as of 2000.

 Grebs, Edward (1904-1983) — of Detroit, Wayne County, Mich.
 Born in 1904.
 Republican.
-Lawyer; Presidential Elector for Michigan, 1956.
+Lawyer; candidate for Presidential Elector for Michigan.
 Died in 1983 (age about 79 years).
 Burial location unknown.

 Grecco, Ernest R. — of Westminster, Carroll County, Md.
 Democrat.
 Delegate to Democratic National Convention from Maryland, 1996 (alternate), 2000.
 Still living as of 2000.

-GRECE (Soundex G620) — See also CERECEDO, CRECELIUS, DELGRECO, GRACE, GRECCO, GRECHT, GRECO, GRESSEY, GRESSIE, GRICE, GRIESEY, GRIESI, GRIZZY, GROCE, LAGRECA.
+GRECE (Soundex G620) — See also CERECEDO, CRECELIUS, DELGRECO, GRACE, GRECCO, GRECHT, GRECKI, GRECO, GRESSEY, GRESSIE, GRICE, GRIESEY, GRIESI, GRIZZY, GROCE, LAGRECA.

 Grece, Edward S. — of Detroit, Wayne County, Mich.
 People's candidate for U.S. Representative from Michigan 1st District, 1892; member of Michigan People's Party State Central Committee, 1899; candidate for circuit judge in Michigan 3rd Circuit, 1917, 1918.
 Burial location unknown.

-Grecht, Rebecca — of Bronx, Bronx County, N.Y.
+Grecht, Rebecca — of Bronx, Bronx County, N.Y.; New Jersey.
 Communist.
-Candidate for New York state assembly from Bronx County 5th District, 1924 (Workers), 1928 (Workers), 1929 (Communist).
+Candidate for New York state assembly from Bronx County 5th District, 1924 (Workers), 1928 (Workers), 1929 (Communist); candidate for U.S. Senator from New Jersey, 1934.
 Female.
-Presumed deceased.
 Burial location unknown.

 Greco, Dick A., Jr. (b.
 1933) — of Tampa, Hillsborough County, Fla.
 Born in Tampa, Hillsborough County, Fla., September 14, 1933.
-Son of Dick Greco, Sr. and Evelyn (Cotarelo) Greco.
 Hardware business; mayor of Tampa, Fla., 1967-74, 1995-2003; resigned 1974; defeated, 2011.
 Hispanic ancestry.
 Still living as of 2011.

 See also Wikipedia article